![]() |

 "Emergency Operations Plan" or "EOP" means the written plan of a political subdivision describing the organization, mission, and functions of the political subdivision government and supporting services for responding to and recovering from disasters.

-"Emergency Planning and Community Right to Know Act" or "EPCRA" means the federal Act (42 USC 11001).
+"Emergency Planning and Community Right-to-Know Act" or "federal EPCRA" means 42 USC 11001.

-"Emergency Services and Disaster Agency" or "ESDA" means the agency by this name, by the name emergency management agency or by any other name that is established by ordinance within a political subdivision to coordinate the emergency management program within that political subdivision and with private organizations, other political subdivisions, the State and federal governments.
+"Emergency Services and Disaster Agency" or "ESDA" means the agency by this name, by the name emergency management agency, or by any other name that is established by ordinance within a political subdivision to coordinate the emergency management program within that political subdivision and with private organizations, other political subdivisions, the State and federal governments.
 [20 ILCS 3305/4]

-"Exercise" means a planned event realistically simulating a disaster, conducted for the purpose of evaluating the political subdivision's Coordinated emergency management capabilities, including, but not limited to, testing emergency operations plans.
+"Exercise" means a planned event realistically simulating a disaster, conducted for the purpose of evaluating the political subdivision's coordinated emergency management capabilities, including, but not limited to, testing emergency operations plans.
 [20 ILCS 3305/4]

 "FEMA" means the Federal Emergency Management Agency.